Save on pet insurance for your pet

-That said, if your home is bed bug central and the mattresses are already sublet to other bed bugs, then their pals may move out and look for other lodgings such as the dog's bed.
+That said, if your home is bed bug central and the mattresses are already sublet to other bed bugs, then their pals may move out and look for other lodgings, such as the dog's bed.
 That said, the dog could be justified in blaming you for the infestation rather than you pointing an accusing finger in their direction.

-Does My Dog Have Bed Bugs?
+Does my Dog Have Bed Bugs?

 Bed bugs feed on human blood and like to feast at night.
 The first you tend to know of a bed bug problem is you wake in the morning covered with itchy red skin lumps.
 On first inspection, these can appear similar to flea bites and cause confusion about the source of the outbreak.

-Your first clue the dog has bed bugs is going to be that you have an extremely uncomfortable itchy problem.
-Again, at a pinch the bed bugs might hitch a lift on the dog and make it to their blanket, but it's unlikely the dog will get a full on itchy infestation.
+Your first clue the dog has bed bugs is going to be that you have an extremely uncomfortable, itchy problem.
+Again, at a pinch, the bed bugs might hitch a lift on the dog and make it to their blanket, but it's unlikely the dog will get a full on itchy infestation.

-If your dog is itchy and can't stop scratching, it's far more likely there is another explanation such as:
+If your dog is itchy and can't stop scratching, it's far more likely there is another explanation, such as:

-Should the skin be broken or inflamed, it's essential to get the dog checked by a vet.
+Should the skin be broken or inflamed, it's essential to get your dog checked by a vet.
 They will perform diagnostic tests such as skin scrapes, coat brushings, or a biopsy in order to reach a diagnosis.
 The treatment depends on the specific condition but is likely to include anti-parasite products or anti-inflammatory medications.

-How Do I Treat my Dog's Bed Bugs?
+How do I Treat my Dog's Bed Bugs?

 If your dog is itchy, then bed bugs are unlikely to be the cause.
 However, if you have lots of bites and have seen evidence of bed bug poop on your bedding, then you may pose a risk to the dog.